Our Philosophy in Coaching and Mentoring

 Your drills should serve a purpose and not merely used for “killing” time.
 They should be structured to provide the necessary repetition for each athlete and should be relative to the athlete’s ability level.

-Your approach should be appropriate for your players:
+Your approach should be appropriate for your athletes

-You may learn a lot of new offenses and defenses and they may be excellent systems, but are they suited for your players?
-Use an approach that is developmentally appropriate to your players.
+You may learn a lot of new offenses and defenses and they may be excellent systems, but are they suited for your athlete(s)?
+Use an approach that is developmentally appropriate to your athlete(s).

-In timed sports, for example many coaches instruct players to fake an injury in order to stop the clock.
+In timed sports for example, many coaches instruct their athletes to fake an injury in order to stop the clock.
 This is unethical.
 Consider what you do in all aspects of coaching.
 Coaching from an ethical standpoint is extremely important.
-Remember, you are a role model for your players
+Remember, you are a role model.

 Apply this question regarding all aspects of your coaching philosophy-the offense, defense, motivation or your athletes, etc. Keep an open mind.
 Learning should be a life-long pursuit and this should definitely apply to your coaching philosophy.

 Explain why you do the things you do